Oregon ABLE Savings Plan

 At T. Mann Financial, we take a personalized approach to special needs financial planning.
 We can help you determine whether an ABLE account, a Special Needs Trust, or both are right for your family, and how to fund and integrate them into a broader plan.
 While we don’t manage ABLE accounts or serve as trustees, we guide clients on funding strategies, optimizing tax credits, and staying within SSI and Medicaid rules.
 If a Special Needs Trust is needed, we coordinate with estate planning attorneys through our Smart Estate Planning platform to offer flat-rate, attorney-drafted documents.
 We partner with licensed attorneys and support you through each step.

-Our goal is to help your family build a plan that provides lasting financial security.
+Our goal is to help your family build a plan that supports your loved one's long-term needs.
 We assist with evaluating account options based on your income, assets, age of disability onset, and care needs.
 We also help with the logistics: opening accounts, setting up automatic contributions, and tracking usage to ensure compliance.
 Special needs planning can be complex, but you don’t have to do it alone.

 Reach out to T. Mann Financial for a consultation by phone, email, or live chat.
-We’ll walk you through the best way to use Oregon ABLE Savings Plans, Special Needs Trusts, and related tools.
-Let’s work together to help insure your loved one’s financial future is supported, protected, and aligned with every available benefit.
+We'll walk you through how Oregon ABLE Savings Plans, Special Needs Trusts, and related tools can fit into your family's overall financial picture.